-However, this approach can negatively impact results, which is why many CMOs choose to invest in marketing technology – such as a global brand deployment platform – to keep campaigns on track.
+However, this approach can negatively impact results, which is why many CMOs choose to invest in marketing technology – such as a content adaptation platform – to keep campaigns on track.

 The right technology has the power to improve marketing processes, making it cheaper and quicker for you to set campaigns live across multiple territories.

-For example, a global brand deployment platform enables the head office marketing team to devise a set of core collateral, which can be shared with regional marketers or agencies, for them to translate and publish.
+For example, a content adaptation platform enables the head office marketing team to devise a set of core collateral, which can be shared with regional marketers or agencies, for them to translate and publish.